 Intensive Program for Obsessive-Compulsive Disorder

-The Intensive Program for Obsessive-Compulsive Disorder (OCD) at Bradley Hospital provides treatment to children and adolescents, ages 5 to 18, who experience significant impairment in their daily lives due to OCD and obsessive-compulsive spectrum disorders.
-Among the conditions we treat are:
+The Intensive Program for Obsessive-Compulsive Disorder (OCD) is a service within the Pediatric Anxiety Research Center (PARC) at Bradley Hospital.
+The program provides treatment to children and adolescents, ages 5 to 18, who experience significant impairment in their daily lives due to OCD, obsessive-compulsive spectrum disorders and other forms of anxiety.

-The Intensive Program for OCD can be an effective care option for youth who have not responded to traditional outpatient treatment or who lack specialized OCD services where they live.
+The Intensive Program for OCD can be an effective care option for youth who have not responded to traditional once a week outpatient treatment or who lack specialized OCD services where they live.

 OCD's Impact on Children and Their Families

 - Loss of interest in sports, other activities

 Alex Eisner was able to pursue her dream of becoming a vet after getting treatment for OCD.

 The Pediatric Anxiety Research Center (PARC) at Bradley Hospital assesses and treats children with obsessive-compulsive disorder (OCD) and other anxiety disorders through an outpatient anxiety clinic and research studies.